-Your family has made a promise to take action on the Plan of Care.
-Your team members are dedicated to supporting your family.
-You and your team will do these things at meetings: ☐ Review accomplishments and celebrate what's going well. ☐ Talk about whether your plan is working. ☐ Adjust things that aren't working. ☐ Assign new tasks as needed. ☐ Review the crisis plan. ☐ Add new team members if needed. ☐ Update release of information forms if needed. ☐ The Family Care Coordinator updated the plan of care with all team members' signatures.
-This is done at least every 30 days. ☐ Progress is shared regularly. ☐ Received a copy of your plan of care and copies of other needed documents. ☐ The team is meeting often enough to check on progress and make adjustments for things that aren't working. ☐ A meeting summary with details of accomplishments has been shared with all team members. ☐ Complete youth and caregiver surveys called the Wraparound Fidelity Index (WFI-EZ)-done six months after enrollment. ☐ An updated Child and Adolescent Needs and Strengths (CANS) inventory and Transition Assets to be completed every 90 days.
-Goals completed: Skills gained:
+or family has made a promise to take action on the Plan of Care.
+Your team members are dedicated supporting your family.
+You and your team will do these things at meetings: Review accomplishments and celebrate what's going well.
+Talk about whether your plan is working.
+Adjust things that aren't working.
+Assign new tasks as needed.
+Review the crisis plan.
+Add new team members if needed.
+Update release of information forms if needed.
+The Family Care Coordinator updated the plan of care with all team members' signatures.
+This is done at least every 30 days.
+Progress is shared regularly.
+Received a copy of your plan of care and copies of other needed documents.
+The team is meeting often enough to check on progress and make adjustments for things that aren't working.
+A meeting summary with details of accomplishments has been shared with all team members.
+Complete youth and caregiver surveys called the Wraparound Fidelity Index (WFI-EZ)-done six months after enrollment.
+An updated Child and Adolescent Needs and Strengths (CANS) inventory and Transition Assets to be completed every 90 days.
+Goa als completed: Skil Is gained:

-Transition Readiness Custom Assessment
+Transition Readiness custom assessment

-The purpose of the Transition Readiness Scale is to have the provider indicate where they are in the process of supporting transition to team members and natural supports.
-All answers are provided the facilitator not the family.
+The purpose of the Transition Readiness Scale is to have the provider indicate where they are in the process of supporting the transition to team members and natural supports.
+All answers are provided by the facilitator, not the family.
 The Transition Readiness Scale is meant to be updated every 90 days with your Plan of Care submission.
+Preparing for transition starts from the very beginning of your Wraparound process.